Timesheets in Wrike

 -

-Select from Vacation / PTO or Additional work 4 and click Save 5.
+Select from Vacation / PTO, Other non-working, Extra workday or Capacity change 4 and click Add.

 -

-When you add Additional work, a dot icon 6 appears near the date/day column and that row will no longer appear greyed out, indicating that it is now available for tracking work hours 7.
+When you add Extra workday, an extra workday exception bar 6 appears above the date/day column and that row will no longer appear greyed out, indicating that it is now available for tracking work hours 7.

 Important

-You cannot add or remove exceptions (Vacation / PTO and Other non-working day) for other users.
+Only account owners and admins can add or remove exceptions (Vacation / PTO, Other non-working day, Extra workday or Capacity change) for other users.